-As Activity Coordinator for Cabrillo's 5-year Title V grant, I will be working on the implementation of a student portal, design and develop active/collaborative learning spaces (classrooms and mentor labs), and work with faculty to convert high demand transfer-level courses to hybrid/active learning delivery.
+As Activity Coordinator for Cabrillo's 5-year Title V grant, I will be managing the implementation of a student portal, design and develop active/collaborative learning spaces (classrooms and mentor labs), and work with faculty to convert high demand transfer-level courses to hybrid/active learning delivery.
 It is a great opportunity to act as a full-time designer/trainer in distance pedagogy, collaborate with IT on distance technology upgrades to serve students, and provide mentor-based faculty professional development.
 Visit our websites listed below.